hand-burger/CCC-Solutions/README.md

 As of now (07/2021), a vast majority of the solutions are blank python files.
 I've finished 2007 junior solutions and I'm almost done 1996.

 Unless I continue this over the Grade 12 school year, chances are this will never be finished, but oh well.

+I'm bored of this now, I think I'm done for now (08/10/21)